 What is there to do?

 On Saturday, we headed into Willunga to the famous Willunga Farmers market.
-This market is on every Saturday between 8am and 12.30pm and not to be missed if you are in the area.
+This market is on every Saturday between 8am and 12.30pm and is not to be missed if you are in the area.
 It is by far one of the best open-air markets in South Australia.

-There are loads of activities to do within the forest – walking, hiking, mountain biking and horse riding is popular (permits required).
+There are loads of activities to do within the forest – walking trails, hiking, mountain biking and horse riding is popular (permits required).
 The shared trails are family friendly and well signposted.
 There is also a small creek that runs through the forest, adding fun to the exploring of this tucked away SA beauty.

 Chookarloo campground isn’t open much during the warmer months of the year, so it’s understandable why it gets busy.
 Whilst I don’t think this will change our coastal mentality, it’s certainly worth a stop if you are on your way through.

 Would we recommend Kuitpo Forest camping at Chookarloo campground… absolutely!